Abigail Boyd: Political career

 Boyd held various roles within the Greens before being elected to the NSW Parliament, including National Secretary of the Australian Greens (2017–18) and National Deputy Secretary of the Australian Greens (2016–17).
 She was the Australian Greens candidate in 2016 for the federal seat of Dobell, and the Greens NSW candidate in the 2017 Gosford state by-election.

 Boyd was preselected to the second position on the Greens' upper house ticket and elected to the New South Wales Legislative Council in the 2019 New South Wales state election.

-Boyd is currently the Chair of NSW Parliament's Portfolio Committee No. 6 - Transport and Customer Service, Deputy Chair of the Regulation Committee and a member of Portfolio Committee No. 1 - Premier and Finance, the Legislation Review Committee, the Standing Committee on Social Issues, the Selection of Bills Committee, the Public Works Committee, the Select Committee on the Greyhound Welfare and Integrity Commission and the Joint Select Committee on Coercive Control.
+Boyd is currently the Chair of NSW Parliament's Public Accountability and Works Committee, Chair of Portfolio Committee No. 3 - Education, Deputy Chair of the Regulation Committee, Temporary Chair of Committees and a member of the Procedure Committee and the Joint Select Committee on Arts and Music Education and Training in New South Wales.
+She was previously Chair of Portfolio Committee No. 6 - Transport and a member of the Select Committee on the Greyhound Welfare and Integrity Commission and the Joint Select Committee on Coercive Control.

 On 6 June 2019, Boyd successfully moved a motion requiring the NSW Government to produce documents related to the sale of Eraring and Vales Point power stations.
 Following the production of those documents, Boyd was successful in establishing an inquiry into residual costs to the NSW Government resulting from those sale arrangements.

 In 2019, she fought to revoke the approvals given to the Wallarah 2 coal mine near Wyong with the Central Coast Drinking Water Catchments Protection Bill 2019.
 The Bill was negatived in November 2019.

 In 2020, Boyd put forward a motion pushing for the "complete decarbonisation of our economy and a transition to a jobs-rich future powered by 100 percent renewable energy", done through a Just Transition framework.

-In early 2020, she launched a universal basic income initiative known as the Universal Wellbeing Payment.
+In early 2020, she launched a universal basic income initiative known as the Universal Wellbeing Payment and was subsequently a keynote speaker at BIEN's 2022 conference in Brisbane.